TheParasiteProject/.github/profile/README.md

-# TheParasiteProject [Paused]
+# TheParasiteProject [Dewormed]

-* Due to busy schedule, development for TheParasiteProject is paused.

 Funky changes applied `personal` Open Source OS based on [AOSP](https://source.android.com/),<br>
 which based on various custom AOSP projects,<br>
-that add Google Play System Update, Carrier Settings, and features that of our personal tastes :P<br>
+that add features that of our personal tastes :P<br>
-which also focused on bringing more Pixel features into AOSP<br>
 by `Parasitizing` other AOSP projects,<br>
 *`with parasitically manipulated Lineage-SDK.`*